 The employee specification will be available on this website when posts are advertised so you can consider the qualifications, experience, knowledge, skills and abilities we are looking for.

-No. Candidates will be expected to pass strength and fitness tests as part of the recruitment process and these are at a level achievable for both men and women of all different sizes and builds.
+No. Candidates will be expected to pass strength and fitness tests as part of the recruitment process, and these are at a level achievable for both men and women of all different sizes and builds.

 You are required to declare any convictions for offences that are not spent under the Rehabilitation of Offenders Act 1974.
 This includes any offences dealt with by a court of law, HM Services’ disciplinary procedures and any driving offences.
 Having a criminal record will not necessarily prevent you from working for us.
 If you have a conviction the Service will consider its nature, its relevance to the role of firefighter, the sentence, patterns of offending and the length of time since the offence.
 Due to the nature of the duties some firefighter posts are exempt from the Rehabilitation of Offenders Act 1974 and are subject to a DBS Check/Enhanced Check via the Disclosure and Barring Service.
 Any post holder who undertakes regulated activity will also be subject to an additional Barred List check.